idaholab/MontePy/doc/source/starting.rst

 >>> problem.write_to_file("bar.imcnp")

 .. warning::
-   Be careful with overwriting the original file when writing a modified file out.
+   Overwriting the original file when writing a modified file out is discouraged.
-   This will wipe out the original version, and if you have no version control, may lead to losing information.
+   This is because if your script using MontePy is buggy you have no real way to debug, and recover from the issue if your original file has been been modified.

 If no changes are made to the problem in MontePy the entire file will be just parroted out as it was in the original file.
 However any objects (e.g., two cells) that were changed (i.e., mutated) may have their formatting changed slightly.